Coco and Igor

 Coco and Igor is a 2002 novel by Chris Greenhalgh.
-Set mainly in Paris in 1920, it is based on a possible real-life affair between Coco Chanel and Igor Stravinsky.
+Set mainly in Paris in 1920, it is based on the real-life affair between Coco Chanel and Igor Stravinsky.

 Plot summary

 Stravinsky's The Rite of Spring has its Paris premiere on 29 May 1913.
 Coco is mesmerised by the power of Igor's composition, but the audience is scandalised by its discordant, rhythmic music and Nijinsky's primitive choreography.

 Coco finally meets Igor seven years later, at a dinner hosted by Sergei Diaghilev, impresario of the Ballets Russes.
 Igor has been forced to flee Russia – with his wife and four children – following the Russian Revolution.
 Coco invites him to bring his family to stay with her at her villa in Garches – 'Bel Respiro'.

 Couturière and composer soon begin an affair.
 Both experience a surge of creativity; while Coco creates Chanel No. 5 (with perfumer Ernest Beaux), Igor's compositions display a new, liberated style.
 But Igor's wife, Katerina, becomes ill with consumption and an unbearable tension takes hold of 'Bel Respiro' and its occupants.